 If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence.
 Hours elapsed during a leave of absence will extend the student's contract period and maximum time frame by the same number of calendar days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation.
 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
 Interruptions of a course is not counted as attempted and will not be included in the calculation or rate of progression in determining SAP.
+Course Incompletes are counted as attempted and will be included in the calculation or rate of progression in determining SAP.
 Withdrawals are counted as attempted and will in the calculation or rate of progression in determining SAP.